COVID-19: Bankers Committee directs oil firms to sell forex to CBN only

 Boosting local drug production

-“Given that this crisis is first and foremost a public health crisis.
-We are paying particular attention to our health industry.
-As aforementioned, global supply chains have been disrupted including dominant drug supply channels from China and India.
-In fact, many countries have or are planning to ban export of drugs and medical supplies from their countries.
-Clearly, we have no choice but to produce these items locally.

-“Thus the Committee has identified a few key local pharmaceutical companies who shall be granted Naira and FX funding facilities to support procurement of raw materials and equipment required to exponentially increase local drug production in Nigeria.
+“The Committee has identified a few key local pharmaceutical companies who shall be granted Naira and FX funding facilities to support procurement of raw materials and equipment required to exponentially increase local drug production in Nigeria.”
 These include but are not limited to Emzor, Fidson, GSK.
 May & Baker, Unique Pharma, Swiss Pharma, Neimeth, Sagar, Orange Drugs, Dana Pharma”

 Noting that the COVID-19 outbreak has caused disruption on global supply chains, Emefiele said the time has come for local firms to prioritise their imports and focus on local raw materials.